mshafer1/website/_Blog/backup_strategies_and_what_counts.md

 - (+) Under a paid plan, the company should be guaranteeing your data
 - (+) It's simple, and is off-site
 - (-) The company will be a target for hacking attacks (any big name is going to be a target because they possess a massive number of people’s data)
-- (-) What if your (individual) account is hacked and deleted (or you forget the password or otherwise lose access)?
+- (-) What if your (individual) account is hacked and deleted (or you forget the password or otherwise lose access)? (at best, you can work with the customer support to regain access or possibly get the file restored, but that will likely take weeks or not happen)

 Personally, I use online backups for a lot of things, but I’m wary of using them to store important documents that contain personal data AND that I’m required to keep (pronounced: tax documents).